hove-io/transit_model/src/documentation/ntfs_fare_v2_to_v1_specs.md

   as "the latest authorized day"
 - the price value is converted to "centimes" because the NTFS fare model expect an integer value.
 Consequently, we support only prices in EUR in the NTFS fare model.
 Tickets with a price not given in EUR will be throwed away during the conversion.
+- if no (valid) price is found for a ticket it will be skipped / omitted

 ### Without ticket_use_restrictions